 Best Soil Conditions: Hellebores grow best in moist, well-draining soil enriched with generous amounts of organic matter.
 Site them where it’s damp, but not wet.

 Watering: Hellebores enjoy moist (but not soggy) soil.
 Provide supplemental irrigation in dry conditions to maintain soil moisture.
-A deep watering once a week should be adequate, however, testing the top few inches of soil with your finger is the only way to know for sure if the soil has the appropriate amount of moisture.
+A deep watering once a week should be adequate.
+However, test the top few inches of soil with your finger.
+This is the only way to know for sure if the soil has the appropriate amount of moisture.
 The soil should feel lightly moist, but not water-logged or soggy.

 How to mulch hellebores: Mulch annually in fall, and allow leaves to remain as a natural mulch and soil conditioner.
 You can pull back old leaves from the foliage in late winter to expose the foliage and new blooms.

 Best soil pH: They also prefer a pH close to neutral, even alkaline.
 Add lime if your soil is extremely acidic.